TechnicalMujeeb/TM-scanner/README.md

 #Bismillah
 #Assalamu-Alaikum

 [!]
-TM-scanner :- TM-scanner is simple python script.This tool for detecting vulnerabilities in websites.
+TM-scanner :- TM-scanner is a simple python script.
+This tool can be used to detect vulnerabilities in websites.

 [+] Author :-